FactomProject/addservermessage/README.md

 HOST = I.P. address of node to which the promotion message is to be sent (can be any node)

 send actually sends a promotion message
-sendR actually sends a demotion message
+sendR actually sends a removal message
 show just prints the curl commands that would do the promotion so that you can take it elsewhere and send it

 f = promote to federated server